lycheeverse/lycheeverse.github.io/src/content/docs/troubleshooting/mail.md

 title: Mail Addresses
 ---

+You can check email addresses by providing the `--include-mail` flag.
-We use [reacherhq/check-if-email-exists](https://github.com/reacherhq/check-if-email-exists) for email checking.
+We use https://github.com/reacherhq/check-if-email-exists for email checking.
 You can test your mail address with curl:

 ```bash